Last updated: May 6, 2026

 - One major rule: Georgia’s 62+ college waivers are usually space-available, so you may not get the class you want the first time.

-- One useful fact: Georgia Adult Education says it has 30 providers statewide, and Georgia’s ADRC says it serves all 159 counties.
+- One useful fact: Georgia Adult Education says it has 30 providers statewide, and Georgia’s ADRC serves all 159 counties.

 - Best next step: Pick one option near home, one option online, and one backup in the next county.